gomods/athens/docs/content/intro/protocol.md

 date: 2018-02-11T16:58:56-05:00
 ---

-Athens builds on top of Go CLI which specifies a set of endpoints using which it communicates with external proxies providing modules.
-This set of endpoints we call _Download protocol_
+Athens builds on top of Go CLI which specifies a set of endpoints with which it communicates with external proxies providing modules.
+This set of endpoints we call _Download Protocol_

 The original vgo research paper on Download protocol can be found here: https://research.swtch.com/vgo-module